SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company reviews the recoverability of long-lived assets and finite-lived intangible assets whenever events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
 If the sum of the expected future undiscounted cash flows is less than the carrying amount of the asset, an impairment loss is recognized by reducing the recorded value of the asset to its fair value measured by future discounted cash flows.
 This analysis requires estimates of the amount and timing of projected cash flows and, where applicable, judgments associated with, among other factors, the appropriate discount rate.
 Such estimates are critical in determining whether any impairment charge should be recorded and the amount of such charge if an impairment loss is deemed to be necessary.

-A reconciliation of the number of shares of common stock, par value $ per share, used in the calculation of basic and diluted loss per share for the three- month periods ended March 31, 2023 and 2022 is as follows:
+A reconciliation of the number of shares of common stock, par value $ per share, used in the calculation of basic and diluted loss per share for the three- and nine-month periods ended September 30, 2023 and 2022 is as follows:

-The Company’s Series B Convertible Preferred Stock, on an as converted basis into common stock of 7,833,334 shares for the three- month periods ended March 31, 2023 and 2022, and the following outstanding stock-based awards and warrants, were excluded from the computation of the effect of dilutive securities on loss per share for the following periods as they would have been anti-dilutive (rounded to thousands):
+The Company’s Series B Redeemable Preferred Stock, on an as converted basis into common stock of shares for the three- and nine-months ended September 30, 2023, and the following outstanding stock-based awards and warrants, were excluded from the computation of the effect of dilutive securities on loss per share for the following periods as they would have been anti-dilutive (rounded to thousands):